joboy-dev/Project-Management-API/README.md

 1. Clone the project by using the command in the terminal: `git clone https://github.com/joboy-dev/Project-Management-API.git`
 2. Run the following commands:
     #### Windows
-    * *`pip install -r requirements.txt` to get the necessary dependencies
+    * `pip install -r requirements.txt` to get the necessary dependencies
-    * *`py manage.py makemigrations` to have a database file
+    * `py manage.py makemigrations` to have a database file
-    * *`py manage.py migrate`
+    * `py manage.py migrate`
-    * *`py manage.py collectstatic` which is essential for the ckeditor5 used in the project for creating and editing a project.
-    * *`py manage.py runserver` to start up the develeopment server
+    * `py manage.py runserver` to start up the develeopment server

     #### macOS/Linux
-    * *`pip install -r requirements.txt` to get the necessary dependencies
+    * `pip install -r requirements.txt` to get the necessary dependencies
-    * *`python3 manage.py makemigrations` to have a database file
+    * `python3 manage.py makemigrations` to have a database file
-    * *`python3 manage.py migrate`
+    * `python3 manage.py migrate`
-    * *`python3 manage.py collectstatic` which is essential for the ckeditor5 used in the project for creating and editing a project.
-    * *`python3 manage.py runserver` to start up the develeopment server
+    * `python3 manage.py runserver` to start up the develeopment server
 3. Create a `.env` file in the root directory of the project and add a `SECRET_KEY` variable:
     `SECRET_KEY = 'random characters'`
 4. Create a `media` folder in the root directory of the project as well.